-- e) Sprinkler concession: if the firecell is sprinklered, requirement d) does not apply (ie, it is not necessary to provide extra width to allow for the possibility that one escape route may be unusable). - f) Horizontal escape route with a single direction of escape: this shall be wide enough at any point to take the full occupant load from all contributing occupied spaces.
-However, the escape route may have its width increased progressively as it passes the exit from each occupied space (see Figure 3.4).
+- c) Accessible route: if the escape route is an accessible route, it shall have a minimum width of 1200 mm for both horizontal and vertical travel. - d) DELIBERATELY LEFT BLANK - e) DELIBERATELY LEFT BLANK - f) Horizontal escape route with a single direction of escape: this shall be wide enough at any point to take the full occupant load from all contributing occupied spaces.
+However, the escape route may have its width increased progressively as it passes the exit from each occupied space (see Figure 3.4). - g) Horizontal escape route with two directions of escape: this shall have sufficient width for the full length of the route to allow for the occupant load from all contributing occupied spaces.
+However, this shall not apply if the requirements of Paragraph 3.7.13 e) are met for escape through adjacent firecells.

-- g) Horizontal escape route with two directions of escape: this shall have sufficient width for the full length of the route to allow for the occupant load from all contributing occupied spaces.
-However, this shall not apply if the requirements of Paragraph 3.7.13 e) are met for escape through adjacent firecells. - h) Intermediate floors: for firecells containing an intermediate floor, both the vertical and horizontal parts of the open path escape route shall be wide enough to take the full occupant load from all contributing occupied spaces. - Vertical safe paths serving firecells at more than one level: these shall have minimum widths at any point determined only by the largest total occupant load from any level passing that point in the direction of escape.
+- h) Intermediate floors: for firecells containing an intermediate floor, both the vertical and horizontal parts of the open path escape route shall be wide enough to take the full occupant load from all contributing occupied spaces. - i) Vertical safe paths serving firecells at more than one level: these shall have minimum widths at any point determined only by the largest total occupant load from any level passing that point in the direction of escape.